Watch this video to tour a blueberry farm with The Chew!

 Next, blueberry workers gather the berries in large bins and transport them by truck or tractor from the field to a packing plant, where they’re placed on moving conveyor belts.
 There, the blueberries are sorted and any bruised or unripe ones are removed.
 Only round, plump berries pass the inspection point.

-The best fresh blueberries are cleaned and packaged in clear clamshell containers with labels indicating where they were grown and packed, and then stored in large refrigerated rooms until they’re taken to market.
+The best fresh blueberries are packaged in clear clamshell containers with labels indicating where they were grown and packed, and then stored in large refrigerated rooms until they’re taken to market.